AnsonDev42/Minibase/README.md

 `Special case: if condition contains unseen Variable, it will throw a variable not found error. (e.g. throw exception`

-## 1. Extracting join conditions from the body of a query explaination
+## TASK2: Extracting join conditions from the body of a query explaination

 *you can also find in QueryPlanner code comment, but they are separated out with corresponding functions*

-0.0 Find all the requried var names in all conditions(both join and selection)

 0. Prepocess a bit for the body, by calling **removeCondition**() method.
 This method is responsible for removing conditions always True; return dummyOperator if any condition is False; and redundant-conditions(WIP).

 1. First, the **findAndUpdateCondition**() method is called.
-This method is responsible for finding and updating hidden conditions in the query body, both selection and join conditions, by replacing repeated variables to new variables.
+This method is responsible for finding and updating hidden conditions in the query body, both selection and join conditions, by replacing repeated variables to new variables( guaranteed no repeated var).
    This method calls **addImpliedConditions**() to achieve above goal and handle hidden join conditions that are implicitly embedded within the relational atoms.